swathimodugu/passport-visa-photo-pro-privacy/privacy_policy.md

 ## Core Principle

 **Your photos never leave your device.
-All processing is done locally on your iPhone or iPad.**
+All processing is done locally on your iPhone.**

 ---